Gen 1 YZF-R1 vs New YZF-R1

-Either way 0-60 mph for the 2020 R1 arrived in 3.00 second’s flat.
-Most times are around 3.5 to 3.6 seconds though as like the older bike very easy to mess them up.
+Either way, 0-60 mph for the 2020 R1 arrived in 3.00 seconds flat.
+Most times are around 3.5 to 3.6 seconds though just like the older bike it’s very easy to mess them up.

-On the 98 R1 you are battling wheelies in first gear until you change up into second gear at around 70 mph.
-Once into second gear you can get on the throttle 100 percent and not worry so much about her lifting.
+On the 98 R1, you are battling wheelies in first gear until you change up into second gear at around 70 mph.
+Once into second gear, you can get on the throttle 100% and not worry so much about her lifting.

 If you hit a bump or an undulation, then it will point to the sky when hard in second gear but it’s not something you have to be concerned about in most situations.

 If you are already carrying a wheelie, even a tiny one in first and hook second, then the wheel will stay off the ground.
 When this happens you will have to let off and get back on it to avoid losing time.

 As the 98 R1’s 135 horsepower is not overwhelming second gear, this means that it can put that power down for great effect and score a 0-100 mph time of 5.32 seconds which is a fraction quicker than the new R1 at 5.49 seconds.

 The new R1’s 50 horsepower advantage is not very effective for the 0-100 mph sprint as it just can’t be fully utilised even with rider aids on.

 This is because it has too much power.
 First gear on the 2020 plus R1 will take you almost to 100 mph.
 Once the clutch is fully engaged at around 50-60 mph you are fast approaching peak potential thrust and acceleration in that gear.